dc-js/dc.js/docs/api-latest.md

 ```

 #### .colorDomain([domain])
 Set or get the current domain for the color mapping function.
-The domain must be supplied as an array.
+The domain must be supplied as an
+array.

 Note: previously this method accepted a callback function.
-Instead you may use a custom scale set by `.colors`.
+Instead you may use a custom scale
+set by `.colors`.

 #### .calculateColorDomain()
-Set the domain by determining the min and max values as retrived by `.colorAccessor` over the chart's dataset.
+Set the domain by determining the min and max values as retrieved by `.colorAccessor` over the
+chart's dataset.

 #### .getColor(d [, i])
 Get the color for the datum d and counter i.
-This is used internaly by charts to retrieve a color.
+This is used internally by charts to retrieve a color.

+#### .colorCalculator([value])
+Gets or sets chart.getColor.

 ## Coordinate Grid Mixin

 Includes: [Color Mixin](#color-mixin), [Margin Mixin](#margin-mixin), [Base Mixin](#base-mixin)

-Coordinate Grid is an abstract base chart designed to support a number of coordinate grid based concrete chart types,
+Coordinate Grid is an abstract base chart designed to support a number of coordinate grid based
-i.e. bar chart, line chart, and bubble chart.
+concrete chart types, e.g. bar chart, line chart, and bubble chart.

 #### .rangeChart([chart])
 Get or set the range selection chart associated with this instance.
-Setting the range selection chart using this function
+Setting the range selection
+chart using this function will automatically update its selection brush when the current chart
-will automatically update its selection brush when the current chart zooms in.
-In return the given range chart will also
+zooms in.
+In return the given range chart will also automatically attach this chart as its focus
-automatically attach this chart as its focus chart hence zoom in when range brush updates.
-See the
+chart hence zoom in when range brush updates.
+See the [Nasdaq 100
-[Nasdaq 100 Index](http://dc-js.github.com/dc.js/) example for this effect in action.
+Index](http://dc-js.github.com/dc.js/) example for this effect in action.

 #### .zoomScale([extent])
 Get or set the scale extent for mouse zooms.